How to use String Join() function in Python?

 String after Join = cspsprotocol

-Concatenate Strings in a List using Join()
+Concatenate Strings in a List using the Join() method.

-Although concatenation of string is a trivial operation in Python, here we will show how we create a bigger string from multiple smaller strings using join?
+Although concatenation of string is a trivial operation in Python, here we will show how we create a bigger string from multiple smaller strings using Join.
 For example, the address details of an employee are stored in a list, where each element in the list is a subsection of the full address.
 The company needs to create a full address to post a letter.

-We will use separate “,” while creating a bigger string.
+while creating a bigger string.

 personDetail = ['John' , 'Lane 24', 'Cambridge', 'UK'];